Fine Arts (TV series)

-Fine Arts (in Spanish: Bellas Artes) is an Argentine–Spanish comedy-drama television series created by Mariano Cohn and Gastón Duprat for Disney+, as part of the platform's original Spanish-language productions.
-Oscar Martínez stars as the conservative director of a Museum of Latin American art in Madrid, who finds himself at odds with the woke culture he despises and it's influencing the museum.
-As he grapples with his own views on what should or shouldn’t be considered art, he faces conflicts with museum employees and the progressive agenda of Spain's Minister of Culture.
+Fine Arts (Bellas Artes) is an Argentine–Spanish comedy-drama television series created by Mariano Cohn and Gastón Duprat for Disney+, as part of the platform's original Spanish-language productions.
+Oscar Martínez stars as the conservative director of a museum of Latin American art in Madrid who finds himself at odds with the woke culture suffusing his field.
+As he grapples with his own views on what should or should not be considered art, he faces conflicts with museum employees and the progressive agenda of Spain's minister of culture.
 The supporting cast includes Dani Rovira, Aixa Villagrán, Koldo Olabarri, Ludwika Paleta.

-The series was released initially on Star+ for Latin America and Spain on 11 April 2024.
-The show was renovated for a second season that was released on 23 October of the same year but now worldwide in Disney+ following its fusion with Star+.
+The series was initially released on Star+ for Latin America and Spain on 11 April 2024.
+The second season was released on Disney+ on 23 October of the same year, Disney having discontinued the Star+ platform.